ENCCS/julia-for-hpda/content/data-science.rst

    Pkg.add("Flux")

-.. todo:: Training a deep neural network to classify penguins
+.. exercise:: Training a deep neural network to classify penguins

    To train a model we need four things: